-Breeds Category IconBreeds
+Breeds Category Icon Breeds

-Long Haired German Shepherd: Fluffy Coat GSD Genetics & Puppy Costs
+Long-Haired German Shepherd: Fluffy Coat GSD Genetics & Puppy Costs

-Last Updated: August 24, 2022 | 10 min read
+Last Updated: April 10, 2024 | 10 min read

 Long Haired German Shepherd - Fluffy Coat

 Long-haired German Shepherd Dogs (or GSDs) are a unique variant of the ever-popular short to medium-length coated Shepherds.
 The difference between the breed’s coat has little effect on the breed.
-Rough-coated dogs are considered special due to the rarity and beauty of their fur.
+Rough-coated dogs are considered unique due to the rarity and beauty of their fur.

-Widely considered a recessive trait, long-haired Shepherds were rejected from competition until recently and were even disliked by the father of modern Shepherds: Max Von Stephanitz.
+Widely considered a recessive trait, long-haired Shepherds were rejected from competition until recently and were even disliked by the father of modern Shepherds, Max Von Stephanitz.

 German Shepherd Overview